DinoChiesa/apigee-scanner/README.md

 ```
 Scanners:
+  --policyname ARG   flags each revision with a policy with a name that matches a pattern
   --policytype ARG   flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc)
   --proxydesc ARG    proxy description matching a particular regex
   --proxyname ARG    proxy name matching a regex